 The name does make sense, though, when you consider the nearby area was once an entranceway in the walled fortifications that surrounded Vienna’s old town in earlier centuries.

-Napoleon’s intervention set in motion the eventual conversion to a free-standing monument.
-Following his 1809 occupation of Vienna, French troops blew up parts of the city fortifications (largely because they could, I think, rather than through any military necessity).
+Blame Napoleon for setting in motion the process that led to the appearance of a free-standing monument: following their 1809 occupation of Vienna, French troops blew up parts of the city fortifications (largely because they could, I think, rather than through any military necessity).

-Over the next few years, the Austrians set about various rebuilding efforts, which included constructing the Burgtor: a gateway within a purely representative curtain wall, leading onto Heldenplatz and the Hofburg complex.
+Over the next few years, the Austrians set about various rebuilding efforts, which included constructing what we know as the Burgtor: a gateway within a purely representative curtain wall, leading into Heldenplatz and the Hofburg complex.

 The original design by Luigi Cagnola was never completed.
 Instead, most of what we see can be ascribed to Pietro Nobile (1774-1854).
 This Swiss-born architect also designed, for example, the nearby Theseus Temple.